redpanda-data/connect/website/docs/components/inputs/kafka_franz.md

 ### `consumer_group`

 A consumer group to consume as.
-Partitions are automatically distributed across consumers sharing a consumer group, and partition offsets are automatically commited and resumed under this name.
+Partitions are automatically distributed across consumers sharing a consumer group, and partition offsets are automatically committed and resumed under this name.

 Type: `string`